Ms. Jetsetter wants to make travel more convenient — and stylish

 Other offerings include tech organizers, grooming kits, laundry bags, cases for passports and vaccine cards — even reusable bottles for shampoos and lotions.
 They’re sold on her website, as well as on Amazon and at Irv’s Luggage.

-McGhee now hopes her business will be a hit at her first Inspired Home Show, where she’ll have a booth showcasing her products.
-The event runs Saturday through Tuesday at McCormick Place.
+McGhee hopes her business will be a hit at her first Inspired Home Show, where she’ll have a booth showcasing her products.
+The housewares trade show runs Saturday through Tuesday at McCormick Place.

-With 1,600 exhibitors from 40 different countries, it is the largest annual trade show in the Midwest.
+With 1,600 exhibitors from 40 countries, it is the largest annual trade show in the Midwest.

 This year’s event features a brand-new travel expo with the latest in travel goods, luggage, and accessories.